xuxiyang1993/continuous-grid-world/README.md

 ## Getting Started

 Make sure that you have the above requirements taken care of, then download all the files.
-In the command line, or any python editor change directory to where these two files are located and type: